C2DH/playing-ranke-two-stack/README.md

 smtp.username=<your-smtp-username>
 smtp.password=****
 ```
+(You don't need to delete the example properties file afterwards, it will be git-igonred.)

+## Install an existing game

+You can clone any of the existing marugoto games found here: https://github.com/uzh/lit-content

-Now, **clone the lit-demo** project to your local folder `data/marugoto/contents` (this folder is gitignored):
+For example, **clone the lit-demo** project to your local folder `data/marugoto/contents` (this folder is git-ignored, except for ranketwo game-content):

 ```
-cd data/marugoto/contents
-git clone git@github.com:uzh/lit-demo.git
+cd data/marugoto/contents #navigate to the correct folder git clone git@github.com:uzh/lit-demo.git #git clone the repo
 ```

-Launch the stack using:
+## Launch the stack

+To start the docker containers and launch the app, first navigate to the directory which contains the docker-compose.yml file in your terminal/command prompt.

+Then type:

 ```
 docker-compose up
 ```

+(You can use the -d flag to run the command in "detached mode" i.e. run containers in the background: ```docker-compose up -d```)

 Check the **network name** of the docker stack using: